Casyfill/WikiGeoParser/README.md

 2. Filter json with **streamJson.py**
 3. Parse stats with **stats_parser.py**

-For some reason, some of the articles were saved in dump severl times.
+For some reason, some of the articles were saved in dump several times.

 Also, please take in mind that streamJson works so stats are given for one page - russian if there is such, english if there is no russian but english exists, and any other (first in dict) if there is no englis neither russian page.